konifer44/HCSR04.swift/README.md

   print("Error: \(error)")
 }
 ```
-Remember that if You provide timeout shorter than maximum echo signal it will interrupt measurment and throw error.
+Remember that if You provide timeout shorter than maximum echo signal it will interrupt measurement and throw error.

-If You need handle error separately, You can access enum ```ErrorList``` insde of class ```HCSR04```
+If You need handle error separately, You can access enum ```ErrorList``` inside of class ```HCSR04```
 ```
 do {
   let distance = try sensor.measureDistance()